pingcap/docs/maintain-tidb-using-tiup.md

 > **Note:**
 >
-> This operation will restart the monitoring system (Prometheus and Grafana).
+> This operation restarts the monitoring system (Prometheus and Grafana).
 > After renaming the cluster, Grafana might leave some panels with the old cluster name, and you need to delete them manually.

 ## Stop the cluster